hasibshaif/Super-Car-Chatbot/README.md

 ## How It Works

 1. **Manual Parsing**: The chatbot begins by loading and parsing a supercar manual (currently, the Ferrari Spider 458 manual).
 This is done using LangChain's `PDFLoader`.
-2. **Embedding Creation**: The parsed content of the manual is embedded using Hugging Face's embedding models.
+2. **Embedding Creation**: The parsed content of the manual is embedded using OpenAI's embedding models.
 These embeddings are then stored in Pinecone for efficient retrieval.
 3. **Query Processing**: When a user submits a query, the chatbot creates an embedding for the query and retrieves relevant information from Pinecone.
-4. **Response Generation**: The retrieved context is used to generate a response using a large language model (LLM) provided by Hugging Face.
+4. **Response Generation**: The retrieved context is used to generate a response using an OpenAI large language model (LLM).
 The LLM produces a coherent and contextually relevant response based on the query and the manual content.
 5. **User Authentication**: Clerk Auth handles user authentication, ensuring secure access to the chatbot's features.

 ## Getting Started